calinzabalt/Affiliate/src/pages/index.md

     products in the market.
 We want our readers to feel confident when they're making a decision and we want them to have access to the information that will help them make an informed choice.
+description: This blog is going to be covering a lot of different topics, which means you aren't going to get bored.
+We are going to be covering marketing, technology, hell even food!
+Since we are going to be covering a lot of topics it goes without saying that there will be tons of articles for you to read.
-description: This blog is basically going to talk about everything.
-From marketing, to technology, to food, we are going to cover it all.
-So, if you're looking for an all encompassing list of topics to read about then this is the site for you
+  So, if you're looking for an all encompassing list of topics then this is the site for you.
+So what are you waiting for?
 intro:
   blurbs:
     - image: /img/wooden-figure-g50e231785_1280.jpg